5 February 2021

 Remote working – Can your employees work overseas?

 The COVID-19 pandemic has changed the way we do business.
 The prevalence of office-based employees working remotely from home has created questions about whether employees are legally allowed to work from another country.

 In this blog, Woodcock Law looks at the legal implications in terms of immigration law of employees working overseas.
 There are also many considerations in terms of taxes (both personal and corporate), HR policy and employment law, and health and safety.
 We can advise you on these alongside our specialist knowledge of immigration law.

 Non-EU, EEA and Swiss citizens

-Employees who are non-EU/EEA or Swiss citizens should hold a valid UK Visa, such as a Tier 2 General Visa or Tier 2 Intra-company Transfer Visa.
+Employees who are non-EU/EEA or Swiss citizens should hold a valid UK Visa, such as a Skilled Worker visa.
 Under the conditions of a Tier 2 visa, employees can travel outside the UK for business, holiday or secondment.
 If a home-working arrangement is in place, the employee may return to their overseas home to work remotely for their UK employer.

 The employee must have entry clearance or leave to remain for a period of more than 6 months.
 They must continue to be employed by their sponsor company and not have a lapse in employment of one month or more.

 The sponsor employer can agree to their employee working remotely temporarily if they are satisfied that the work can be done effectively from home, with adequate monitoring, technology, and data security, without further permissions from the UK Home Office.